MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-end-of-call-survey.md

 ## Enable end-of-call surveys

-Perform the following steps to enable end of call surveys:
+Perform the following steps to enable end-of-call surveys:

 1. In Customer Service admin center, select **Workspaces** and then select **Agent call quality survey(preview)**.
 3. Set the **Agent call quality survey** toggle to **On**.